 Brown or rust color

 - Medications: Certain medications may alter breast milk’s composition and color.
 Minocycline or Minocin is an antibiotic that may cause breast milk to turn black (10).
 It also causes skin darkening.
 Certain vitamin supplements could also cause breast milk to turn black.
-You must take any medicines or supplements during nursing after consulting a doctor.
+When breastfeeding, always consult your doctor before taking any medicines.

 When To Call A Doctor?

 Most changes in breast milk color occur due to the food you eat.
 However, if your breast milk color persists to be other than the normal colors of white, bluish-white, or yellowish-white, it may indicate an adverse reason, such as an infection or a side effect of a medicine.
 Consult a doctor or lactation consultant to determine the underlying cause and remedy for abnormal changes in your breast milk color.

 - Is it normal if one breast produces different colored milk?